haridas/haridas.github.com/src/articles/is-lottery-prediction-possible-2.md

 ### The game setting

 I'm taking a game named WINFALL played in 2004 period in Michigan.
-Michigan lottery scraped the previous game with this one to lure the customers.
+Michigan State scrapped the previous game with this one to lure people to buy more lottery ticket.
 WINFALL offered better prize money for lower matching numbers and an option of distributing all prize money if the jackpot hits 5Million or above and nobody won the jackpot for the subsequent draw.